TubeHaus.com

 Rule

-Limit of two Inflatable Devices per person on the Comal River. ---- > N/A
+Limit of two Inflatable Devices per person on the Comal River. ---- > Does not apply in Canyon Lake, TX

-* Canoes and kayaks may not use the Last Tubers Exit on the Comal River on weekends and holidays. ---- > N/A
+* Canoes and kayaks may not use the Last Tubers Exit on the Comal River on weekends and holidays. ---- > Does not apply in Canyon Lake, TX

 New